mobily-enterprises/jsonreststores/README.md

  * `checkPermissionsGet( params, body, options, doc, fullDoc, cb )`
  * `checkPermissionsDelete( params, body, options, doc, fullDoc, cb )`

-TODO: finish explanation
+Here is an example of a store only allowing deletion only to specific admin users:

+    // The basic schema for the WorkspaceUsers table var WorkspaceUsers = declare( MongoStore, {

+      schema: new MongoSchema({
+        workspaceId: { type: 'id' },
+        _id:         { type: 'id' },
+        email     :  { type: 'string', trim: 128, searchable: true, sortable: true  },
+        name      :  { type: 'string', trim: 60, searchable: true, sortable: true  },
+      }),

+      storeName:  'workspaceUsers',
+      db: db,

+      handlePut: true,
+      handlePost: true,
+      handleGet: true,
+      handleGetQuery: true,
+      handleDelete: true,

+      paramIds: [ 'workspaceId', '_id' ],

+      checkPermissionsDelete: function( params, body, options, doc, fullDoc, cb ){

+        // User is logged in: all good if( req.session.user != 0 ){
+          cb( null, true );

+        // User is not logged in: fail!
+        } else {
+          cb( null, false );
+        }

+      },

+    });

+    WorkspaceUsers.onlineAll( app, '/workspace/:workspaceId/users', ':_id' );

+Permission checking can be as simple, or as complex, as you need it to be.

 ## "After" hooks

-These hooks are run **after** data has been written to the database, but **before** a response is provided to the user.
+These functions are handy where, in your own applications, you want "something" to happen after one of those operations is complete.

 You can redefine them as you wish.

  * `afterPutNew( params, body, options, doc, fullDoc, overwrite, cb )` (Called after a new record is PUT)
  * `afterPutExisting( params, body, options, doc, fullDoc, docAfter, fullDocAfter, overwrite, cb )` (After a record is overwritten with PUT)
  * `afterPost( params, body, options, doc, fullDoc, cb )` (After a new record is POSTed)
- * `afterPostAppend( params, body, options, doc, fullDoc, docAfter, fullDocAfter, cb )` (After an existing record is POSTed)
+ * `afterPostAppend( params, body, options, doc, fullDoc, docAfter, fullDocAfter, cb )` (After an existing record is POST-appended to)
  * `afterDelete( params, body, options, doc, fullDoc, cb )` (After a record is deleted)
  * `afterGet( params, body, options, doc, fullDoc, cb  )` (After a record is retrieved)

-TODO: finish explanation
+Note that these hooks are run **after** data has been written to the database, but **before** a response is provided to the user.

+# Searching in queries

+TODO

 # Errors returned and error management